-I’ve commented before how “Global Warming” has been dropped in favour of “Climate Change”.
-Also the anticipated effects we’ve been led to expect in Britain have seemed to constantly shift.
-First we were told, mid ‘noughties, to prepare for Mediterranean conditions.
+I’ve commented before how “global warming” has sensibly been dropped over the last few years, in favour of “climate change”.
+Also, the anticipated effects we’ve been led to expect in Britain have seemed to constantly shift.
+First, we were told, mid ‘noughties, to prepare for Mediterranean conditions.
 I planted vines in anticipation of those hot dry summers.
 Then it was warmer, wet winters, and then warmer, wetter summers too?

 Whilst this late wintry burst is probably not exceptional, it does highlight the apparently increasingly volatile conditions we’re having to get used to.
 Whether from the entirely trivial stand point of a gardening hobbit on a Welsh hillside, or the strategies of a “developed” nation struggling to cope with such ever more challenging conditions, come the crunch, if the weather gets this bad, it seems we are completely impotent, and should consider that there really, is no place to hide.Meanwhile, in the greenhouse, for the first time this winter, yesterday I added a 250 Watt tubular heater to the insulation, water bottles, and now depleted and less warm compost reactor, as a means of keeping the contents, including the lovely Tomcot blossom, frost free, until the conditions improve.
 Only time will tell how successful this will be.